 Power Supply: Hard-wiring kit (included) or External Battery Pack

-Full Review: BlackVue DR970X-2CH Review
+Full Review: BlackVue DR970X-2CH Plus Review

-The BlackVue DR970X-2CH records at 4K resolution to the front, and 1080p to the rear.
+The BlackVue DR970X-2CH Plus records at 4K resolution to the front, and 1080p to the rear.
 Video quality is very good for the front camera, and good for the rear camera.

-The DR970X-2CH comes with a hard-wiring kit to power the dash cam in parking mode.
+The DR970X-2CH Plus comes with a hard-wiring kit to power the dash cam in parking mode.
 A low-voltage cutoff function is included so you don’t accidentally deplete your car battery.

 A great feature of the BlackVue dash cams is that you can select which areas of the field of view should trigger an event when motion is detected.
 This is to reduce unnecessary recordings that might be triggered by trees moving in the wind, etc. Check out this graphic that explains the concept: